 • Faro: Faro is home to the international airport as well as to a railway station and many tourists fly here.
 However, most people do not prefer to stay here since it is far away from all the popular beaches.
 The entire district is also known as Faro and you should not be confused between the two.

 • Lagos: Lagos is the party destination of Algarve and it is quite popular with the younger crowd.
 So it can get a little too overcrowded.
-Lagos is however more accessible compared to the other villages/towns.
-Lagos also has plenty of historic buildings since it was once a center of the slave trade and the Portugese Age of Discovery.
+Lagos is, however, more accessible compared to the other villages/towns.
+Lagos also has plenty of historic buildings since it was once a centre of the slave trade and the Portuguese Age of Discovery.

 • Portimao: Portimao is another popular destination and is well known for its gorgeous beaches.
 I almost ended up booking a room at one of the hotels at the Praia Da Rocha beach.
 I only hesitated because I thought it would be too touristy.